-A luxury safari operator digs deep into the local community
+A luxury safari operator digs deep into the African roots of a local community

 In 1966, Felix Pinto, a former member of the British Kenyan government and prominent farmer and agriculture expert, and his wife Jane, a former Kenyan national table tennis champion, decided to start a tour company they called Mini Cab Tours, or Micato.